vhive-serverless/vHive/README.md

 to submit new Issues, assist in addressing existing issues and limitations, and contribute their code with Pull Requests.

-To guarantee high code quality and reliability, we deploy fully automated CI on cloud and self-hosted runners with GitHub Actions (upon commits and PRs) and Travis CI (nightly testing).
+To guarantee high code quality and reliability, we deploy fully automated CI on cloud and self-hosted runners with GitHub Actions.

 ### License and copyright